Monday, July 29, 2019

 Dark Mode

-Amazon finally got around to delivering my new ST book, Faster Than Light which I'm really enjoying.
-Although only halfway through, it's a cracking read and I couldn't help but giggle when reading about ST Writer's dark mode.
-Sigh, how today's companies will rave on about silly new features as if they are... well... new.
+Finally, Amazon delivered a new ST book - Faster Than Light.
+It's a cracking read and I couldn't help but giggle when reading about ST Writer's dark mode.
+Today's companies would rave about a feature like that as if it was... well... new.

 This line hit home with me about Dark Mode, "The ST had that in 1985".
 Absolutely superb STuff!!